 - Body: Donate clothing items to Coats for Kids or food items to Loaves and Fishes.

-- Soul: Think about the time, talents, treasures you have to give away.
+- Soul: Think about the time, talents, and treasures you have to give away.

 “Gratitude can transform common days into Thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings”. – William Arthur Ward